andreffs18/santosbot/README.md

 By running with `$ docker-compose up` you instantiate all 3 services, which then can be accessed on a browser (`http://localhost:8080`).

-If you configured the `SLACK_API_TOKEN` then you should also be able to use the bot on your Slack team account.
+If you configured the `SLACK_API_TOKEN` then you should also be able to use the bot on your Slack team account, out of the box! 📦

+> Instructions on how to run each service separately can be found in each service folder.

 ## Deployment

-This project is hosted on heroku, **on just one dyno!**.
+This project is hosted on [Heroku](https://www.heroku.com/), **on just one dyno!**.
 Yup, 3 apps, different languages, one dyno.
 You can check it on [https://santosbot.herokuapp.com](https://santosbot.herokuapp.com).

 The structure is pretty simple:
 - There is an nginx app, working as reverse proxy, that redirects all requests to the frontend app;